piyush-c38/abw_product_counter_device/README.md

 ###Current Bugs

-* Midway Wifi disconnection in between is not handleled.
-* If the MQTT server is stopped in between then this is not handeled.
 * Weight buffer is not added.
 * Weight calibration is not done properly.
 * Sudden count increase more than one is not handeled.